RosaeNLG/powerbidemo/CONTRIBUTING.md

 - an SPDX short-form identifier
 - the copyright (new or updated)

-For a new file of code:
+For a new file of code, which will be under Apache-2.0 license:
 ```
 /**
  * @license
  * Copyright 2020, Random J Developer at Random Corp.
- * SPDX-License-Identifier: MIT
+ * SPDX-License-Identifier: Apache-2.0
  */

 ```